Medical and Genetic Privacy

 ACLU Files Complaint Against Lab that Refuses to Recognize Patients’ Right to Their Own Genetic InformationNews/Press ReleaseMay 19, 2016

 Oregon Prescription Drug Monitoring Program v.
-Drug Enforcement Administration - Defendant's Response to Motion to InterveneLegal DocumentFebruary 20, 2013
+Drug Enforcement Administration - Declaration of Dr. James Roe in Support of Motion to File Complaint in Intervention using PseudonymsLegal DocumentJanuary 25, 2013